Board Foot = (Thickness x Width x Length in ft) / 12. Uses nominal dimensions.

 What This Calculator Does

-This calculator computes the total board footage for lumber orders based on the thickness, width, length, and quantity of each piece.
-Board feet are the standard unit of measurement for hardwood lumber purchasing and pricing.
-It also estimates total cost based on price per board foot.
+This calculator computes total board footage for lumber orders based on thickness, width, length, and quantity of each piece.
+Board feet are the standard purchase unit for hardwood lumber at lumber yards and sawmills.
+Enter multiple rows for projects requiring different lumber sizes, and include a price per board foot for total material cost.
+Output includes board footage per piece, total board footage, total cost, and equivalent piece counts at standard lengths.

 The Formula